kdpkst/advanced-amun/README.md

 ## Acknowledgments
-I would like to express my heartfelt gratitude to the contributors of the following open-source projects and code, which have been instrumental in the development of this project:
+Truly thanks for the following open-source projects, which have been instrumental in the development of this project:

 - [Amun](https://github.com/zeroq/amun)
 - [Cuckoo Sandbox](https://github.com/cuckoosandbox/cuckoo)